Strafe153/httpint/README.md

 # Httpint

-Httpint is a primitive API client that allows you to send HTTP requests, customize headers, request bodies, and inspect respones.
+Httpint is a primitive API client that allows you to send HTTP requests, customize headers, request bodies, and inspect responses.
 The user interface is built with [Slint](https://docs.slint.dev/latest/docs/slint/), while the back-end is powered by [Rust](https://rust-lang.org/).

 ## Disclaimer